-Karasik's cartoons have appeared in The New Yorker and Nickelodeon magazines, and he has taught cartooning at the School of Visual Arts in New York City; EESI in Angouleme, France; TAW in Viborg, Denmark; and the Scuola Internazionale di Comics in Florence, Italy.
+Karasik has taught cartooning classes at the School of Visual Arts and Boston University and given workshops all over the world, including at EESI in Angoulême, France; TAW in Viborg, Denmark; and the Scuola Internazionale di Comics in Florence, Italy.
+His cartoons appear in The New Yorker.